beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 * OR "Install Plugins" in the WordPress admin "Plugins > Add New" (search for "additional image sizes zui")

 1. Activate the plugin through the `Plugins` menu in WordPress
-2. Now you'll see a new menu item in the `Media` menu where you can add additional sizes and recreate new/changed sizes
+2. Now you'll see a new menu item in the `Media` menu where you can add additional sizes, create new/changed sizes, and delete images in unused sizes

 == How to use ==